timzuntar/tweezer/docs/guides/data_extraction.rst

 Let us assume that all the necessary experiments have been carried out and all the relevant raw data recorded.
 It is most likely in the form of images from a microscope's focal plane, either as single frames, consecutive frames or an obscure video format.
 While the specified positions and strengths of optical traps can generally be found either in the image/video metadata or imported from another file, the positions of particles are, of course, unknown - hence the recording!
 They need to be visually identified, tracked and their movement extracted.

 Besides data analysis, ``Optical tweezer tools`` is also intended to be used for this identification and extraction.
-The particle tracking functionality is provided on the base of *trackpy*; we include a graphic interface to give feedback when adjusting parameters and for previewing frames.
+The particle tracking functionality is provided on the base of `TrackPy <http://soft-matter.github.io/trackpy/>`_; or with our costum tracker.
+We include a graphic interface in a `separate repository <https://github.com/zgosar/GUI_for_ParticleTracking>`_ to give feedback when adjusting parameters and for previewing frames.

 First, the images or video frames need to be loaded.
 For a sequentially labelled series of *n* images (e.g. *0.png*, *1.png*, ...), this is done via